eyewitness/eye4/readme.md

 <p align="center"><a href="https://eyewitness.io" target="_blank"><img width="200"src="https://eyewitness.io/img/logo/package.png"></a></p>

-## Eyewitness.io package for Laravel 4.2 applications
+## Eyewitness.io Legacy package for Laravel 4.2 applications

+*This is a legacy pacakge for the original Eyewitness.
+A new version for Laraverl 4 is coming shortly to work with the new Eyewitness v3*

 <a href="https://eyewitness.io">Eyewitness.io</a> is a monitoring and application analytic solution focused specifically for Laravel.
 Know how your applications are *actually* performing.
 Monitor uptime, queues, cron schedules, email, logs, security, SSL, DNS and much more.
 Super simple installation - be up and running in just 90 seconds...